weslbo/az-304-topics/identity-and-security.md

 - __With single sign-on__, users sign in once with one account to access domain-joined devices, company resources, software as a service (SaaS) applications, and web applications.
 - __Without single sign-on__, users must remember application-specific passwords and sign in to each application.

-This flowchart helps you decide which single sign-on method is best for your situation.
-More information [here](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/what-is-single-sign-on)
+[This flowchart](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/what-is-single-sign-on) helps you decide which single sign-on method is best for your situation.

 ![SingleSignOn](./resources/choose-single-sign-on-method-040419.png)